Cotham School Special Educational Needs and Disability Information Report

 12 How is the decision made about what type and how much support my child will receive?

 At Cotham the subject teacher continually monitors your child’s progress.
 Students’ progress is reviewed and recorded three times during the school year.
 The results of these reviews are recorded on the school’s Management Information System and shared with parents/carers in the form of a report.

-The Inclusion Team run a weekly Inclusion Forum, the focus of these meetings cycles sequentially between all of the years 7 – 11.
-The forum is attended by members of the Inclusion Team with management responsibilities for that particular year group, the year groups Learning and Achievement Coordinator and the Behaviour Support Manager, together with representatives from the key outside agencies and the SEN governor.
+The Inclusion Team run a weekly SEND and Inclusion Forum, the focus of these meetings cycles sequentially between all of the years 7 – 11.
+The forum is attended by the SENCo or Deputy SENCo, the Inclusion Manager with responsibility for that particular year group, the year group’s Learning Coordinator, the Attendance Officer, the Behaviour Manager and, on occasion, the SEN governor and representatives from key outside agencies.
 However, the forum is open to all members of Cotham staff.

-The purpose of this meeting is to discuss the progress of students on the SEN Register and consider new referrals received from Learning Coordinators.
+The purpose of these meetings is to discuss the progress of students on the SEND Record and Vulnerability Register and consider new referrals received from Learning Coordinators.
 Learning Coordinators are asked to report any concerns they may have about students in their year group.
-Referrals are also taken from subject teachers and issues raised by parents/carers via the SENCo.
+Referrals are also taken from subject teachers, school staff and issues raised by parents/carers via the SENCo.

 In addition, Team Around the Child (TAC) meetings are held with key Inclusion staff when the need arises e.g. to more frequently review and escalate provision and services for a student.

 13 How are parents/carers involved in Cotham School?

 At Cotham School we are clear that student achievement is based upon a three-way relationship between home, school and the students.
 To facilitate this relationship, clear lines of communication need to be established which may include:

 ● Regular meetings are held for all students who are on the SEND register and have interventions directed by outside professionals and students at EHCP level including Annual Reviews and Learning Plan planning meetings